scalastuff/scalaleafs/first-steps.md

 {% highlight scala %}
 import net.scalaleafs._
 class FirstExample extends Template {
-  def bind =
+  val bind =
     "#elt1" #> Hi there
     "#elt2" #> <h3>Hi There!</h3>
     "#elt3" #> AddClass("selected")
 }
 {% endhighlight %}

-Now, when the temlate is rendered (new FirstExample.render), the following output is produced:
+Now, when the template is rendered (new Template.render), the following output is produced:

 {% highlight html %}
 <div>